 That’s never more true than in the context of selling your home.
 For this reason, the largest portion of our home prep budget was allocated to boosting curb appeal.

 Even though I had my list of things I knew needed to be addressed prior to putting our house on the market, I knew that there were likely things I wasn’t seeing that should be addressed.
-Since we are typically very attached to our homes, we are often “house blind” — unable to see flagrant flaws since we’ve lived so long with them and just don’t see them.
+Since we are typically very attached to our homes, we are often “house blind” — unable to see flagrant flaws since we’ve lived so long with them.

 That’s where my friend Heather comes in.